-- they were approaching turnstiles at bridge entrances on the Mexican side.
+- "pre-checkpoints" housed under tarps or in tents at or near the U.S.-Mexico border.
+The CBP officials do not permit asylum seekers to walk past the pre-checkpoint to enter the POE building, forcing them to remain on the Mexican side of the border just inches away from the United States. - 96.
+On information and belief, CBP sometimes enlists Mexican officials to act as their agents in blocking asylum seekers' access to POEs.
+In the Rio Grande Valley, for example, Mexican officials have intercepted asylum seekers as they were approaching turnstiles at bridge entrances on the Mexican side.
 Without passing through the turnstile, an asylum seeker cannot walk across the bridge to the POE to seek protection in the United States.
-Mexican officials also reportedly meet CBP officials in the middle of bridges to escort asylum seekers away from the border and back into Mexico, where they are often detained or deported to dangerous conditions in their home countries. - 94.
+Mexican officials also reportedly meet CBP officials in the middle of bridges to escort asylum seekers away from the border and back into Mexico, where they are often detained or deported to dangerous conditions in their home countries. - 97.
 CBP physically blocked Roberto, Maria, Úrsula, and Juan from accessing the asylum process by stopping them at pre-checkpoints at the border and refusing to let them pass.
 In addition, César was intercepted by Mexican officials outside the POE and pushed into a corner to prevent him from approaching the POE.
-Mexican officials physically escorted Roberto and Maria away from CBP officials stationed at the border and detained them to block their access to the POE.
-Mexican officials also blocked Maria, Juan, and Úrsula from reaching the POE by preventing them from walking onto the sidewalk leading to the POE.
-CBP officials witnessed Mexican officials block Maria's access and, when Maria's lawyer questioned them about it, CBP officials refused to intervene.
+Mexican officials physically escorted Roberto and Maria away from CBP officials stationed at the border and detained them to block their